 (get-assertions) causes the solver to print the current set of all asserted formulas as a sequence of the form $(f_1 \cdots f_n)$.
-Each f_i is a formula syntactically identical, modulo whitespace, to one of the formulas entered with an assert command and currently in the context.
+Each f_i is a formula syntactically identical, including occurrences of annotations with the :named and :pattern attributes, to one of the formulas entered with an assert command and currently in the context.
+The printed formulas may differ in the use of whitespace.
+Annotations besides :named and :pattern need not be included.
 Solvers are not allowed to print formulas equivalent to or derived from the asserted formulas.(45)